6 Batch Processing and Submitting Jobs

 One thing that makes it easier to process a bunch of files is to have the data be in the same folder, with nothing else in them.

-I might create a fastq/ file where I store my data, so I can pass the wildcard fastq/* to process the files in that.
+For example, I might create a fastq/ folder where I store my data, so I can pass the glob fastq/* to process the files in that.

 #!/bin/bash